chiarpavel/ui-navigation/README.md

 ## How to create a transition

+The easiest to create a new transition is to modify one of the existing ones.

 You should extend TransitionBase and implement the _Play_ and _PlayReverse_ coroutines.

 Make sure to call NavScreen's _OnEvent_ methods (_OnShowing_, _OnShown_, _OnHiding_, _OnHidden_) at the appropriate time if you plan on using NavScreen's events.

 Because TransitionBase is a ScriptableObject you need to create an asset.
 Add a CreateAssetMenuAttribute to be able to create one using the editor.

-See SlideTransition.cs for an example.
+See SlideTransition.cs or FadeTransition.cs for more details.

 ## Public API